 Implementing the above good practices will help reduce the likelihood of a lawn disease.
 These techniques along with the potential use of a fungicide will help reduce incidence as part of a Integrated Disease Managment Plan.
 A professional fungicide may have to be applied to control the most damaging lawn diseases.
 These products are not available in DIY stores.

-Why do I need to treat Lawn Disease?
+Why do you need to treat turf diseases?